Skip to main content Go to KYOCERA HOME Global THE NEW VALUE FRONTIER

 Solar cell

-Solar modules are vital in order to convert sunlight directly into electricity.
-Solar modules are made of semiconductors which are very similar to those used in the manufacturing of integrated circuits for electronic equipment.
-The most popular type of semiconductor currently in use is silicon crystal.
-Silicon crystals are laminated into n-type and p-type.
-When light is applied, a photoelectric effect is induced which generates power.
-The electricity produced is called direct current and can be immediately stored in typical acid batteries.
-For systems installed on homes served by the utility grid, a device called an "inverter" (power converter) changes the electricity to alternating current in order to use it as a standard power supply.
+Photovoltaic modules, commonly called solar modules, are the key components used to convert sunlight into electricity.
+Solar modules are made of semiconductors that are very similar to those used to create integrated circuits for electronic equipment.
+The most common type of semiconductor currently in use is made of silicon crystal.
+Silicon crystals are laminated into n-type and p-type layers, stacked on top of each other.
+Light striking the crystals induces the “photovoltaic effect,” which generates electricity.
+The electricity produced is called direct current (DC) and can be used immediately or stored in a battery.
+For systems installed on homes served by a utility grid, a device called an inverter changes the electricity into alternating current (AC), the standard power used in residential homes.

 Power generation using the p-n gate

-A p-n junction is formed A p-n junction is formed by placing p-type and n-type semiconductors next to one other.
-The p-type, with one less electron attracts the surplus electron from n-type to stabilize itself.
-Thus the electricity is displaced and generates an electric flow.
+A p-n junction is formed A p-n junction is formed by placing p-type and n-type semiconductors next to one another.
+The p-type, with one less electron, attracts the surplus electron from the n-type to stabilize itself.
+Thus the electricity is displaced and generates a flow of electrons, otherwise known as electricity.

-When the sunlight hits the semiconductor, an electron springs up and is attracted toward the n-type semiconductor.
-This will cause more negatives in the n-type and more positives in the p-type semiconductors, generating a higher flow of electricity.
+When sunlight hits the semiconductor, an electron springs up and is attracted toward the n-type semiconductor.
+This causes more negatives in the n-type semiconductors and more positives in the p-type, thus generating a higher flow of electricity.
 This is the photovoltaic effect.

 Regional Sites